sukilau/mimiciii-project/README.md

 ## Stage 2.
 Machine Learning using Python

 Stage 2 consists two phases of model training.
-In Phase 1, a binary classifier has been trained using the extracted features in Stage 1 to predict in-hospital mortality.
+Before we trained our models, we have done some exploratory data analysis to understand the study population.
+Please refer to the notebook `EDA.ipynb` for relevant summary statistics and data visualization of the study population.

+In Phase 1, a binary classifier has been trained using features extracted in Stage 1 to predict in-hospital mortality.
+We have built a custom machine learning pipeline to select features, transform data, impute missing values and train a random forest classifier using grid search on 5-fold CV.
+We have also tested the trained model on a separate test set (20% of the entire dataset), evaluated the model result using metrics such as accuracy, precision, recall, F1 score, AUC, and plotted the ROC curve.
+Please refer to the notebook `Phase1_model.ipynb` for details of model construction, and the paper for further discussion on model comparison using 6-hour, 12-hour and 24-hour ICU data.

 In Phase 2, a multiclass classifier has been trained to predict the death hours since ICU admission for those predicted dead patients in Phase 1.
+We have defined 3 classes for death time in hours since ICU admission.

+* Class 0 : death time < 1 day
+* Class 1 : 1 day <= death time < 1 week
+* Class 2 : death time >= 1 week

+Similar to Phase 1, we have built a custom machine learning pipeline to select features, transform data, impute missing values and train a random forest classifier using grid search on 5-fold CV.
+We have tested the trained model on a separate test set (20% of the entire dataset), and plotted the micro-average ROC curve, macro-average ROC curve and ROC curves for each class.
+Please refer to the notebook `Phase2_model.ipynb` for details of model construction, and the paper for further discussion on model comparison using 6-hour, 12-hour and 24-hour ICU data.

 | Notebook                |  Description   |
 | :-----------------------|:---------------|